 The request for temporary orders once divorce papers are served

 After divorce papers are served, the petitioner may file a request for order and seek temporary orders.
 The respondent can do the same thing.
-There are different types of temporary orders that are sought and they can include child custody, visitation (parenting time), child support, spousal support, attorney fees (discussed in more detail below) as well as emergency family law orders.
-These are not the only ones.
+There are different types of temporary orders a spouse may seek.

 The higher earning spouse in a divorce typically faces the support and attorney fee orders.